etrifonova/NOTES/README.md

-# Study Notes
+# NOTES

-My notes based on a basic JS course by freeCodeCamp, html-academy and some other sources
+My notes from courses and videos on various topics